The General Skilled Migration program is a points tested and to qualify for the skilled migration, you need to have a score of atleast 65 points.

 AUSA Migration has successfully steered many skilled migrants through this process to permanent residence in recent years.

-From 16th November 2019, the new visa sc491 will be in effect and the sc489 will be abolished.
+From 16th November 2019, the new visa sc491 has been introduced and the sc489 has been abolished.

 From 16th November 2019, there is also changes in the definition of regional area and the students studying in the regional area will be eligible to obtain extra post-study work rights, letting them stay in Australia for a period of three years.